 Chapter meetings are held monthly and typically alternate between Speaker Presentations and Networking/Roundtable Discussions.
 Each chapter is run by chapter elected Chairwomen (volunteer WAAT members) responsible for the Chapter's operation and programming during their term.
 As a member driven and chapter-based organization, each chapter is guided by the mission and vision of WAAT while having its own unique style.
 Members choose a home chapter to be affiliated with but can attend any WAAT meeting.

 A list of chapters, online meeting dates and times can be found on the Chapter page.

 At this time, due to current health concerns, most chapters are hosting meetings online.
 In-person meetings will resume on a chapter by chapter basis as safety permits.
 Meeting locations will be available on the chapter page at that time.

-Linda Gingras, LCSW, CADCII President
+Linda Gingras, LMFT, CADCII President

 Natanya Ross Vice President

 Chanda Rankin, PhD Operations, N.Cal Liaison/Co-Founder